Shattered "Bullet proof" glass

 Why No Glass Is Actually Bullet Proof

-The term ‘bullet proof’ suggests that glass or other materials are completely impervious or unaffected by ballistic impact; however, there is no glass currently available on the market that does not show any signs of impact after being struck by a bullet.
+The term bullet proof suggests that glass or other materials are completely impervious or unaffected by ballistic impact.
+In reality, there is no glass currently available on the market that does not show any signs of impact after being struck by a bullet.
+Even the strongest windows and doors on the market will break down eventually under a continual barrage of bullets.

 *